 The specifications of your PC and how close it is to your router will help you determine which USB WiFi adapter you need.

-A strong antenna is important because that will determine the strength of your internet connection.
+A strong antenna is important because it will determine the strength of your internet connection.

-If you have plenty to spare, this could be a good WiFi solution for you.
-If you have a mouse and keyboard that plugin via USB or any USB gadget you use regularly, you might want to consider another option.
+This could be a good WiFi solution if you have plenty to spare.
+If you have a mouse and keyboard that plug in via USB or any USB gadget you use regularly, you might consider another option.

 Headsets, fans, cameras, and lights might need that valuable USB real estate.

-Another drawback to the USB adapters is that they aren’t as strong as some of the other methods.
-If your router is on a different floor of your house than your PC, then a USB WiFi adapter might give you a little trouble.
+Another drawback to USB adapters is that they aren’t as strong as other methods.
+If your router is on a different floor of your house than your PC, then a USB WiFi adapter might trouble you.